maltevb/ecomapper/example_dataset/README.md

 # Ecomapper Dataset Card

 ## Dataset Summary
-The Ecomapper dataset consists of over 2.9 million satellite images with climate metadata.
-It includes RGB imagery and corresponding metadata from the **Sentinel satellite missions**, covering various land cover types and temporal data points.
-The training set contains 98,930 locations, each spanning 24 months of data, while the test set includes 5,494 locations, each covering 96 months.
-For each temporal data point, the metadata also provides weather data, including temperature, solar radiation, and precipitation.
-The satellite imagery originates from the Copernicus Sentinel-2 mission, supported by the **European Space Agency (ESA)** NoR program.
+The EcoMapper dataset comprises over 2.9 million satellite images accompanied by climate metadata.
+It includes both RGB imagery and selected multispectral channels (B6 – Red Edge 2, B8 – NIR, B11 – SWIR1) sourced from the Copernicus Sentinel satellite missions.
+The dataset spans diverse land cover types and multiple temporal points.
+The training set features 98,930 unique locations, each with 24 months of data, while the test set includes 5,494 locations covering 96 months.
+Each timestamp is paired with weather-related metadata, including temperature, solar radiation, and precipitation.
+The imagery is derived from the Sentinel-2 mission, supported by the **European Space Agency’s** (ESA) Network of Resources (NoR) program.
 <img width="1733" alt="Dataset (1)" src="https://github.com/user-attachments/assets/6b5a2528-2bfb-41f5-a230-73aace1eb6e0" />

 ### Dataset Version and Maintenance